kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/Connectors/file_connector.md

 * `lastModifiedCutoff`: Filter out files that haven't been modified recently.
 For example, specify `"1h"`, and only files modified within the last hour will be processed & published.
 * `lastPublishedCutoff`: Filter out files that were recently published by Lucille.
-For example, specify `"1h"`, and only files published by Lucille more than an hour ago will processed & published.
+For example, specify `"1h"`, and only files published by Lucille more than an hour ago (or never published) will be processed & published.
 Requires you to provide **state** configuration, otherwise, it will not be enforced!

 ### State
 The File Connector can keep track of when files were last known to be published by Lucille.
 This allows you to use `FilterOptions.lastPublishedCutoff` and